 In order for interest paid to a non-resident to be deductible, the corresponding 15% WHT must be withheld and paid.

 Corporations are allowed a deduction of loss allowance up to 2% of the account receivable balances from customers.
-Any written off should be applied against this allowance, as long as there is supporting documentation of the credit, identification documents of the debtor and creditor, and administrative and judicial collection proof.
+Any bad debt written off should be applied against this allowance, as long as there is supporting documentation of the credit, identification documents of the debtor and creditor, and administrative and judicial collection proof.

 A deduction is allowed, at up to 10% of the corporation's net taxable income, for charitable contributions made to the government and its institutions, the Red Cross, and other organisations.

 A deduction of up to 10% of the accumulated profits before this expense is allowed for payments made to employees as bonuses or in addition to their salaries or wages.

 A deduction is allowed for employee insurance payments made.

 Penalties or charges made by tax, customs, social security, or municipal authorities are not deductible for CIT purposes.

 In principle, income tax expense is not deductible for CIT purposes.
 Municipal or local taxes (i.e. real estate tax, monthly sales and services tax, annual registration tax) are deductible from CIT.

 Losses may be carried forward and deducted from future profits, for up to three years.
 The carryback of losses is not allowed.